-- (1) Test the connection to your device.
-Click Run in the Start menu and enter ping, followed by a space and the IP address of your system (e.g. 192.168.0.254).
+- (1) Test the connection from any device in the local network to your device.
+In the Windows Start menu, click Run and enter ping followed by a space and then the IP address of your device (e.g. 192.168.0.254).
 A window appears with the response "Reply from...". - (2) Test Internet access by entering www.funkwerk-ec.com in the Internet browser.
 Funkwerk Enterprise Communications GmbH's Internet site offers you the latest news, updates and documentation.

 Incorrect configuration of the devices in your LAN may result in unwanted connections and increased charges!
 Monitor your device and make sure it only sets up connections at the times you want it to.
-Watch the LEDs on your device (LED for ISDN, ADSL and the Ethernet interface to which you have connected one or more WANs).
+Watch the LEDs on your device (LED for ISDN, ADSL and the Ethernet interface to which you have connected WANs).

-4.6 Setting up wireless LAN
+4.5 Setting up wireless LAN

-Proceed as follows to use your device (only bintec R1200w, R1200wu and R3000w) as an access point in WPA-PSK mode:
+Proceed as follows to use your device (only binted binted R230aw and binted R232bw) as an access point:

-- In Funkwerk Configuration Interface go to the Assistants-> Wireless LAN menu. - (2) Follow the steps shown by the wizard.
+- (1) In Funkwerk Configuration Interface go to the Assistants-> Wireless LAN menu. - (2) Follow the steps shown by the wizard.
 The wizard has its own online help, which offers all of the information you may require. - (3) Save the configuration by clicking on the Save Configuration button above the menu navigation.